django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/de.settings.md

 #### TINYWIKI_USERPERM_DELETE_PAGE

-This readonly setting defines the permission used by *TinyWiki* for looking up the user permission for deleting pages.
+This read only setting defines the permission used by *TinyWiki* for looking up the user permission for deleting pages.

 ``` { .python }